-Are you looking to sell your home in the Central Valley?
+Are you looking to sell your home in Modesto?
 If so, we want to share some possible alternatives to a traditional listing with a real estate agent.
 Many people aren’t aware of the different options that are actually available!

 Selling your house can be an overwhelming task.
 The process of listing isn’t always as simple as is seems.
 You might have to make repairs.
 Then, there’s the cleaning, open houses, showings, inspections, appraisal, broker commissions, escrow fees and other hurdles to clear all while you are trying to move!

 There are alternatives to a listing that can work much more efficiently in some situations.
-Consider some of these alternatives to listing when you are ready to sell your the Central Valley house!
+Consider some of these alternatives to listing when you are ready to sell your Modesto house!

 Rent To Own

 One option to consider, especially if you are not strapped for time, is to set up a rent-to-own structure.
 It may allow you to get full retail value for the home, sometimes more.
 There are MANY people out there looking to buy a home, but they fail to qualify for a traditional mortgage, they are short on a down payment or they have another mortgage on a different property.

 These people may be likely to pay a higher-than-average rent in exchange for the chance at home ownership.
 To get started, the buyer will pay you an agreed upon “lump-sum payment” as an upfront commitment.
 This acts as a deposit should they fail to uphold their end of the deal.
 The buyer will also pay you a relatively high rent, with a portion of the rent going toward their down-payment.